Maureen Flanagan, Chair of Board

 Noah is our most recent addition to the Board.
 We are thankful for the history he brings having served as a past board member for over 10 years during our evolution as Gitche M’Qua Center for Healing & Dying.
 Noah initially returned as a volunteer and adviser with a big-hearted concern in building strong and resilient programs such as the Young Adult Program at Sarana Institute.
 Noah’s company, Ark Imports, is an importer of products from Nepal.
 As well, Noah founded the Ark Nepal Earthquake Relief Fund.
 Noah’s entrepreneurial spirit and his keen perspectives benefit Sarana Institute immensely.
 As a father of three young boys, he is aware of the needs of the future generations.

-Maxine is the Managing Director for Sarana Institute, Program Coordinator for MIN and an ongoing faculty member for the Mindfulness in Nature program.
+Maxine is a member of the board for Sarana Institute, Program Coordinator for MIN and an ongoing faculty member for the Mindfulness in Nature program.

 She is an Embodiment Coach in her private practice, specializing in helping women self nurture through movement and nature connection so that they can listen to their inner aspirations and lead a life with confidence.